katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-I thought it was an interesting example of generic algorithm, so it stayed in the back of my mind, but I was not able to come up with an application to the idea (to be honest I did not even tried too hard, I just kinda thought it was a cool example).
+I thought it was an interesting example of generic algorithm, so it stayed in the back of my mind, but I was not able to come up with an application to the idea (to be honest I did not even try too hard, I just kinda thought it was a cool example).

 So I moved on with my life, and while I was reading some papers from